-Applications of the Fueter holomorphic potential allow us to demonstrate explicitly properties of quaternionic integral transforms in the context of modidied quaternionic analysis in comparison with quaternion-valued integral transforms in the context of quaternionic analysis.

-The first outlines of the quaternionic integral transforms in the framework of Fueter construction, based on classical definition of real-valued originals $ \tilde{\eta}(\tau)$, were presented by the author in 2003 \cite{Br:2003}.
-Some applications in mathematical physics were implemented in 2011 \cite{BrW:2011}.

-Quaternion-valued integral transforms in the context of quaternionic analysis nowadays extend analytic tools in engineering applications and mathematical physics (see, e.g., \cite{Sommen:1982,Sommen:1983,HitNitKur:2015,GuHaSp:2016,ZouKouMor:2018}).
-In particular, properties of the quaternion-valued Fourier transform find wide applications in image and signal processing (see e.g., \cite{HitNitKur:2015}).
-Contemporary problems of prolate spheroidal wave functions associated with the quaternionic Fourier transform were studied by Zou, Kou and Morais in 2018 \cite{ZouKouMor:2018}.

-In contrast to integral transforms in the context of quaternionic analysis in $\mathbb R^3$, the reduced quaternionic integral transforms of classical real-valued originals in the framework of Fueter construction belong to joint class of solutions of the system $(H)$ and the system $(A_3)$ with variable coefficients.
+\begin{rem} The reduced quaternionic integral transforms of real-valued originals within Fueter's construction in $\mathbb R^3$ belong to joint class of solutions of the system $(H)$ and the system $(A_3)$ with variable coefficients \cite{Br:2003}.
+Their applications in different domains of mathematical physics were explicitly demonstrated in 2011 \cite{BrW:2011}. \end{rem}

-Keeping in mind the above-mentioned points, the reduced quaternionic generalization of the Laplace transform in the framework of Fueter construction in $\mathbb R^3$, presented by the author in 2003, shall henceforth be called the reduced quaternionic Laplace-Fueter transform.